wuzhengy/TAU/README.md

 - One secrete key per device, not recommend to copy secrete key between devices.
 - member with power/balance(0/0) in a chain = read only.
 - bootstrap ports 6881 is considered level ONE cache boostrap, software should remember these ips for future bootstrap and software release.
-- new nodes on chain sequence in chat app: when full meta data not sync, trust peers in the parital meta data for new messages.

 ### Genesis
 ```
 // build genesis block